kalamuna/kalagraphs/README.md

 implementation ([Drupals](https://www.drupal.org/) via
 [Paragraphs](https://www.drupal.org/project/paragraphs)).

+## Benefits

+1. Decrease development time/effort to wire new components to the CMS (don't need new Paragraph types for each one)

+1. Improve the editorial UX by decluttering the edit form (fewer Paragraph types) and adding logos/icons to help editors identify each type

+1. Make it possible to switch between component types without data loss / having to re-input the field data

 ## Nomenclature
 The following terms are used in code comments and as variable names and deserve some explanation.